 The next summer in 1934, another group went with the Experiment again to Europe, with Carmelita in the lead and children in tow.
-The American kids took folding kayaks down the Mosel River to Koblenz, paddling innocently into the time in history when Hitler was consolidating his power in the Saar Valley, and they arrived in

-2 The Great Depression started in the US with the stock market crash on October 29, 1929.
-It was a worldwide economic downturn caused by, at that time, the biggest crisis of capitalism, reflecting the contradiction of overcapacity (the production of more goods than the majority of workers can afford).
+The American kids took folding kayaks down the Mosel River to Koblenz, paddling innocently into the time in history when Hitler was consolidating his power in the Saar Valley, and they arrived in Koblenz in time to hear him working a crowd of hundreds of thousands with an impassioned speech on the religious (Christian) sanctity of the Nazi Party.
+Joan, on the tailcoats of one of her bigger classmates, climbed through the grassy field and up the hill until than the majority of workers can afford).
 Capitalism in the US was saved by the onset of the war economy of World War II.